bkerley/bryceblog/_drafts/animal-crossing-new-horizons.md

 went out of control;
 the promise of being able to virutally visit your friends' "homes" and interact with characters in a relaxed non-threatening cartoon was *really* appealing in a world without "dining out" or "bars."
+Obviously, I had to give "Warframe" a shot.

+I didn't dislike Warframe while I played it, but the ramp from the tutorial missions into the opening of the game and the funnel into paying for stuff kind of wigged me out since I was playing pretty late on March 19, 2020 and knew I shouldn't be buying a bunch of content for a game I was mostly playing on a whim in the remaining hours before New Horizons.

 COUPLE HOURS OF WARFRAME ON SWITCH